 Cartagena is a point of interest for literature lovers.
 The great Colombian writer and Nobel Prize-winner Gabriel García Márquez (“Gabo”), attended the University of Cartagena for a while and worked as a journalist for a local newspaper.
 He is buried in the La Merced cloister in Cartagena.
 The setting of his iconic novel, Love in the Time of Cholera, is heavily inspired by Cartagena.

 Guided tours offer insights into the places resembling the fictional backdrops, along with stories about Gabo’s favorite spots in Cartagena like Plaza de los Coches.
-You could also do a self-guided audio tour, but guided tours offer really good value for money in Colombia and there are even free Gabo tours available, for example by Beyond Colombia.
+You could also do a self-guided audio tour, but guided tours offer really good value for money in Colombia and there are even free Gabo tours available, for example by Beyond Colombia (Civitatis.com)*.

 Check out our García Márquez travel itinerary to discover other places in Colombia that shaped Gabo!